Sage-Lab-ai/DT_Lung/README.md

 ### Colab

 ---
+<a name="stay-up-to-date-report-issues"></a>
 ## 📢 Stay up-to-date & 🐞 Report Issues

 Interested in staying up-to-date with our work?
 Join our mailing list here: [Mailing List](https://forms.gle/saQ63UqN8REozCom8)

-If you encounter any bugs or have ideas for improvement, please file an issue here: [Open a new issue]([link](https://github.com/Sage-Lab-ai/DT_Lung/issues/new/choose))
+If you encounter any bugs or have ideas for improvement, please file an issue here: [Open a new issue](https://github.com/Sage-Lab-ai/DT_Lung/issues/new/choose)